 - Cooked egg dishes should be kept in thermal containers and kept at a temperature of 140 degrees Fahrenheit or higher.

 - If party-goers are bringing hard-boiled eggs, they should be left in their shells and kept cold in a cooler.
 Hard-boiled eggs are safe to eat when left in their shells for up to one week, but once peeled, they must be eaten that day.

 Ohio egg farmers are proud to provide healthy, safe, affordable eggs to Ohioans and nationwide.
 As one of the largest egg farming states in the nation, Ohio produces about 9 billion eggs annually.

-Try these delicious egg recipes at your next summer outing:
+Try these delicious egg recipes for your next backyard cookout or picnic: